-- (1) be flat with maximum dimensions of two by three feet, - (2) present all information on one side, - (3) not have attached pages that must be lifted or turned, and - (4) be in English.

-6.2.1.2.4 The aesthetics rating will be very poor if there is no poster or if it is grossly inadequate.
+- (1) be flat with maximum dimensions of two by three feet, - (2) present all information on one side, - (3) not have attached pages that must be lifted or turned, - (4) be in a font size that is readable, and - (5) be in English. - 6.2.1.2.4 The aesthetics rating will be very poor if there is no poster or if it is grossly inadequate.
 The poster is not part of the bridge but must be displayed during aesthetic judging.
 Judges will only assess the poster and its content.
-Supports used for the poster will not be considered in judging the poster.

-6.2.1.2.5 If English is not the dominant language where the competition is conducted, an optional additional poster may be displayed that is a translation into the local language of the required English language design poster.

-6.2.1.3 Aesthetics is the tie breaker for all competition categories unless otherwise indicated in the rules.
+Supports used for the poster will not be considered in judging the poster. - 6.2.1.2.5 If English is not the dominant language where the competition is conducted, an optional additional poster may be displayed that is a translation into the local language of the required English language design poster. - 6.2.1.3 Aesthetics is the tie breaker for all competition categories unless otherwise indicated in the rules.
 Judges shall not declare ties in aesthetics.